Goal 2: Zero Hunger

 |2.2.3||Prevalence of anaemia in women aged 15 to 49 years|

-As of 2020, almost 150 million children under 5 years of age worldwide (22%) were affected by stunting.
-Stunting, defined as being too short for one’s age, has declined over the last two decades in all regions.
-Still, current progress will not be enough to reach the internationally set targets of 40% reduction (compared to 2012) by 2025, and 50% reduction by 2030.
+Stunting is defined by the World Health Organization (WHO) as "impaired growth and development that children experience from poor nutrition, repeated infection, and inadequate psychosocial stimulation".
+As of 2020, over 1 in 5 children under 5 years of age worldwide (150 million) were affected by stunting.
+The share of childen affected has declined over the last two decades in all regions.
+Still, current progress will not be enough to reach the internationally set targets of a 40% reduction (compared to 2012) by 2025, and a 50% reduction by 2030.

-On this indicator the UN notes that since the collection of household survey data on child height and weight were limited in 2020 due to the pandemic, estimates are based "almost entirely" on pre-pandemic data and thus does not take into account the impact of the pandemic on this indicator.
+On this indicator, the UN notes that since the collection of household survey data on child height and weight was limited in 2020 due to the pandemic, estimates are based "almost entirely" on pre-pandemic data and thus do not take into account the impact of the pandemic on this indicator.

 B. Wasting and overweight

-Wasting is defined as condition where a child has low weight for his or her height, reflecting acute undernutrition.
-In 2020, the UN estimates that 6.7% of children under 5 years worldwide were affected by wasting.
-There is a lack of data to assess trends over time, though the current level is above the target reducing the prevalence, at a global level, to 5% in 2025 and 3% in 2030.
+Wasting is defined as a condition where a child has low weight for his or her height, reflecting acute undernutrition.
+In 2020, the UN estimates almost 7% of children under 5 years worldwide were affected by wasting.
+There is a lack of data to assess trends over time, though the current level is above the internationally set target of reducing the prevalence at a global level to 5% in 2025 and 3% in 2030.
+The prevalence of wasting is particularly high in Central and Southern Asia at over twice the global average (14%).

-On this indicator the UN also notes that since the collection of household survey data on child height and weight were limited in 2020 due to the pandemic, estimates are based "almost entirely" on pre-pandemic data and thus does not take into account the impact of the pandemic on this indicator.
+On this indicator, the UN also notes that since the collection of household survey data on child height and weight was limited in 2020 due to the pandemic, estimates are based "almost entirely" on pre-pandemic data and thus do not take into account the impact of the pandemic on this indicator.

 By 2030, double the agricultural productivity and incomes of small-scale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers, including through secure and equal access to land, other productive resources and inputs, knowledge, financial services, markets and opportunities for value addition and non-farm employment